 Night terrors in kids is a sleeping disorder characterized by excessive sweat, increased heart rate, and dilated pupils.
 It is also called sleep terror, and during an episode, you may notice your child screaming and flailing their limbs while asleep.

 When a child is in this state, they may not respond to their surroundings.
 Fortunately, they shall fall asleep again and surprisingly won’t remember that incident the following day.
 Experts state that night terror is harmless and requires no medical attention.
 However, if repetitive, they may affect the child’s sleep and mental health.

-Read on to know more about the causes, signs and symptoms, possible complications, diagnosis, treatment, and effective prevention of night terrors in children.
+Read on to know the causes, symptoms, complications, management, and prevention of night terrors in children.

 Signs And Symptoms Of Night Terrors